 OCHI Farmers Market

-It’s a great cultural experience watching the locals interact and one to add to your things do.
+It’s a great cultural experience watching the locals interact and one to add to your things.
 Here, you’ll find all kinds of fresh products from fruit and vegetables to eggs and nuts produced by locals.

 Do a cultural food tour of Nicosia